hayfordar/metro-groomin/README.md

 # metro-groomin
 ## workspace for signal processing and filtering

-Contains various MATLAB and C++ implementations of statistical methods and filtering/processing algorithms which are frequently used in digital signal processing /systems engineering.
+Contains various MATLAB and C++ implementations of statistical methods and filtering/processing algorithms frequently used in digital signal processing and systems engineering.